 Sending your child to summer camp for the first time is a big deal.

 To make things easier we’ve compiled some tips to prepare and empower your child for his or her first experience at Foley.
-In addition, one of the Assistant Directors or Directors at Foley will be in contact with you once registered to set up a time for a home visit!
+In addition, one of the Assistant Directors or Directors will be in contact with you once registered to set up a time for an individual zoom call!
 The purpose being intentionality as we want to connect, answer questions, welcome, and build upon the relationship to give your camper the best experience at camp.

 - If your child isn’t the strongest swimmer, try swim lessons or practicing before camp.
 Learn more about the Swim Check that campers do on the first day.